hauha46/Calendar/README.md

 # Calendar Application

 ## Overview
+This is Assignment6 , iterating upon the previous assignments, which has now added new GUI elements using JAVA Swing to interact and use the calendar application.
 This Calendar application provides an I/O interface that enables users to create and manage their personal scheduling system.
 The application supports both interactive and headless operation modes, allowing for manual input or batch processing of commands.
 Key features include support for multiple calendars, timezone management, and conflict resolution.

 ## Operation Modes

+### GUI
+In this mode, users can now have an interactive experience

 ### Interactive Mode
 In this mode, users can manually input commands to build and manage their calendar.
 Users can return to mode selection by entering the `mode` command, or exit the application with the `exit` command.